Buying Guide - Bar Stools

 Onto the fun bit now that everyone loves, choosing the style and colour of your kitchen bar stools.
 Ideally, you want them to work with your kitchen decor for a wholesome, warm scheme yet ultimately be incredibly comfy.
 At Gabriella James, Chairmakers we have a fabulous collection of made to order bar stools in many colourways, designer fabrics and specialist linen that can be adjusted to fit any island.

-Our 3 models, the James, Ella and the Turner can be made to order in your choice of fabric and finish.
+Our 4 models, the James and the compact Oxford, the Ella and the Turner can be made to order in your choice of fabric and finish.
 Our specialist team can paint the frames any colour to perfectly match the colour of your kitchen.
 So whether you prefer a more muted palette or vibrant colour, we have a bar stool to suit any taste. any colour that are available in many colourways, designer fabrics and specialist linen.

 5. Made to Order, Built to Last